-One company at the forefront of opening up the seabed to extractivism is the Canadian based multinational, DeepGreen, which holds exploration contracts sponsored by three small South Pacific islands-Nauru, Kiribati and Tonga.
-DeepGreen spawned from the ostensible 'failure' of an early controversial player in seabed mining exploration, Nautilus Minerals Inc. (IUCN 2020).
-Adopting a 'greenscam' designation (Ehrlich and Ehrlich 1991: 23), DeepGreen moved away from the approach adopted by Nautilus of striking deals with individual Pacific island countries to mine in their EEZs, instead investing its energies in The Area through its state-sponsored subsidiaries.
-Its Chairman is the founder of AdStream-'the world's most powerful advertising delivery platform' (Adstream 2020).
-DeepGreen does not refer to their proposals as mining, but instead DeepGreen portrays itself as 'collecting' the polymetallic nodules it is seeking to acquire from the abyssal plains of the deep ocean floor.
-DeepGreen has been accused of 'greenwashing' (de Freitas Netto et al. 2020) in its argument that the environmental and social impacts of deep sea 'extraction' are significantly lower than land-based mining (IUCN 2020).
+One company at the forefront of opening up the seabed to extractivism is the Canadian-based multinational DeepGreen which merged with a special purpose acquisition company Sustainable Opportunities Acquisition Corporation to go public in late 2021 as The Metals Company [TMC].
+DeepGreen/TMC holds exploration contracts sponsored by three small South Pacific islands-Nauru, Kiribati and Tonga.
+DeepGreen spawned from the ostensible 'failure' of an early controversial player in seabed mining exploration, Nautilus Minerals (IUCN 2018).
+Adopting a 'greenscam' designation (Ehrlich and Ehrlich 1996: 23), DeepGreen moved away from the approach adopted by Nautilus Minerals of striking deals with individual Pacific Island countries to mine in their exclusive economic zones and instead invested its energies in The Area through its state-sponsored subsidiaries.
+The chairman of Deepgreen/TMC is the founder of Adstream- 'the world's most powerful TV and online advertising delivery platform' (Adstream 2019).
+DeepGreen/TMC does not refer to their proposals as 'mining' but instead portrays itself as 'collecting' the polymetallic nodules it is seeking to acquire from the abyssal plains of the deep ocean floor.
+DeepGreen/TMC has been accused of 'greenwashing' (de Freitas Netto et al. 2020) in its positioning of deep-sea mining as essential to the 'green' energy revolution and in its argument that the environmental and social impacts of deep-sea 'extraction' are significantly lower than land-based mining (IUCN 2018):

 The main component of the global public good that could be created by developing the polymetallic nodule resource in The Area is supplying critical minerals for the global transition off fossil fuels at a fraction of environmental and social costs associated with metal production from conventional land ores.
-(DeepGreen 2020).
+(The Metals Company 2020)

-DeepGreen's history of having emerged from the controversial Nautilus venture (IUCN 2020), its off-take agreement with the transnational mining company, Glencore, and its recent partnering with the Swiss firm Allseas that specialises in offshore oil and gas pipeline installation (Barich 2019a) calls their efforts to market a 'green' social license to operate into serious question.
-In response, DeepGreen has argued that not only will it be reducing reliance on fossil fuels by providing the raw materials for 'green' technologies, but it will also be giving their oil and gas partners an incentive to pivot away from fossil fuels (Barich 2019b), a move they expect will appease the increasingly negative reaction from scientists and activists.
+DeepGreen's history of having emerged from the controversial Nautilus Minerals venture (IUCN 2018), its offtake agreement with the transnational mining company, Glencore, and its recent partnering with the Swiss firm Allseas, which specialises in offshore oil and gas pipeline installations (Barich 2019b), calls their efforts to market a 'green' social license to operate into serious question.
+In response, DeepGreen has argued that not only will it be reducing reliance on fossil fuels by providing the raw materials for 'green' technologies, but it will also be giving their oil and gas partners an incentive to pivot away from fossil fuels (Barich 2019a), a move they expect will appease the increasingly negative reactions from scientists and activists.

-Although DeepGreen claims that the ocean floor has very low biodiversity (Barich 2019b), the deep ocean has particularly rich biodiversity with the vast majority of species as yet undiscovered (Miller 2018).
-Even before mining has commenced, the environmental impacts of exploration on the seabed ecosystems and benthic and suprabenthic megafauna are already significant and effectively irreversible (Miller et al. 2018: 12; Heffernan 2019).
-Impacts will include the physical destruction of habitat and organisms in the mining path, changes to the functioning and composition of ecosystems, species extinction, changes in light or noise levels which may interfere with organisms' ability to communicate (and procreate), and the formation of sediment plumes that could impact the organisms living both within and above the seabed, including the upper water column (Miller et al. 2018; Heffernan 2019).
+Although DeepGreen claims that the ocean floor has very low biodiversity (Barich 2019a), the deep ocean has particularly rich biodiversity, with the vast majority of species as yet undiscovered (Miller 2018).
+Even before mining has commenced, the environmental impacts of exploration on the seabed ecosystems and benthic and suprabenthic megafauna are already significant and effectively irreversible (Heffernan 2019; Miller et al. 2018: 12).
+Impacts will include the physical destruction of habitat and organisms in the mining path, changes to the functioning and composition of ecosystems, species extinctions, changes in light or noise levels that may interfere with organisms' abilities to communicate (and procreate) and the formation of sediment plumes that could impact the organisms living both within and above the seabed, including the upper water column (Heffernan 2019; Miller et al. 2018).
 This is concerning because 'many of the regions identified for future seabed mining are already recognised as vulnerable marine ecosystems' (Miller et al. 2018: 1), and recovery from 'human-mediated disturbance could take decades, centuries or even millennia, if these ecosystems recover at all' (Miller et al. 2018: 18).
-Already, ocean ecosystems are being decimated by heating, acidification, pollution (including plastics), and overfishing, and mining will compound these problems.
+Already, ocean ecosystems are being decimated by heating, acidification, pollution (including plastics) and overfishing, and mining will compound these problems.